Florielle05/speech-command-recognition-ml/README.md

 - `unknown`: commands outside the target set
 - `silence`: background noise samples

-### Note on Silence Handling
+## Note on Silence Handling

-Silence is handled in a **simplified manner** in this demo.
-The application assumes controlled inputs (spoken commands) and does not aim to model real-world silence or noise conditions.

-More robust silence modeling is intentionally left as **future work**.
+In the benchmarking notebook, silence is handled properly by sampling fixed-length windows from background noise recordings, and is included in both classical and CNN-based experiments.

+For the final demo application, silence handling is simplified in order to keep the interface and inference logic minimal.

 ---